vite-pwa/vite-plugin-pwa/docs/guide/inject-manifest.md

 # Advanced (injectManifest)

-With this option you can build your own service worker.
+With this service worker `strategy` you can build your own service worker.

+The `vite-plugin-pwa` plugin will compile your custom service worker and inject its service worker's precache manifest.

 ## Custom Service worker

 We recommend use [Workbox](https://developers.google.com/web/tools/workbox) to build your service worker, you will need to include `workbox-*` dependencies as `dev dependencies` to your project.

-### Setup
+### Plugin Configuration

-Go to [Generate Service Worker](/guide/generate) section for basic configuration options.

-You must add `strategies: 'injectManifest'` to `Vite PWA` options in your `vite.config.ts` file:
+You **must** configure `strategies: 'injectManifest'` in `vite-plugin-pwa` plugin options in your `vite.config.ts` file:

 ```ts
 VitePWA({